 The members of the Committee shall be elected by the Board at the annual organizational meeting of the Board or until their successors shall be duly elected and qualified.
 Unless a Chair is elected by the Board, the members of the Committee may designate a Chair by majority vote of the Committee membership.

 The Audit Committee shall be provided with appropriate funding (as determined by the Audit Committee) by the Company and is authorized, as appropriate and as deemed necessary by the Committee, to retain and obtain advice and assistance from outside legal, accounting or other advisors.

 The Committee shall meet at least six times annually, or more frequently as legal requirements or other circumstances dictate.
-As part of its job to foster open communication, the Committee should meet periodically with management, the director of internal auditing department and the independent accountants in separate executive sessions to discuss any matters that the Committee or each of these groups believe should be discussed privately.
+As part of its responsibility to foster open communication, the Committee should meet periodically with management, the director of internal auditing department and the independent accountants in separate executive sessions to discuss any matters that the Committee or each of these groups believe should be discussed privately.

 The Committee may designate one or more sub-committees, each sub-committee to consist of one or more of the members of the Committee.
 Any such sub-committee, to the extent provided in the resolution of the Committee shall have and may exercise all the powers and authority of the Committee, subject to applicable law and the requirements of the New York Stock Exchange.

 To fulfill its responsibilities and duties, the Audit Committee shall: